hyperledger/caliper/docs/vNext/Logging_Control.md

 2. Configuring logging targets
 3. Creating your own loggers

 The first two points can be achieved through the [runtime configuration mechanism](./Runtime_Configuration.md) of Caliper.
 So make sure that you are familiar with the different way of overriding runtime settings before reading on.
+The examples below only set the different options through the command line.
+Naturally, any other setting source could be used.

 The runtime configuration settings corresponding to logging reside under the `caliper-logging` key hierarchy.
 See the `caliper.logging` section of the [default configuration file](https://github.com/hyperledger/caliper/blob/master/packages/caliper-core/lib/config/default.yaml) bundled with Caliper for the general structure of the settings.